Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Algorithm and Main Result

 The Riemannian gradient method (RGM) for solving \eqref{eq:optProb} is presented in Algorithm~\ref{alg:rgd}.
 Let $\calX^t$ be the current estimator, and $T_{\calX^t}$ be the tangent space of the rank $\vr$ tensor manifold at $\calX^t$.
 RGM first updates $\calX^t$ along $\calP_{T_{\calX^t}} \calP_{\Omega}\left(\calX^{t}- \calT\right)$, the gradient descent direction projected onto the tangent space $T_{\calX^t}$, using the fixed step size $1$.
 Then the new estimator $\calX^{t+1}$ is obtained by projecting the update to the set of rank $\vr$ tensors via HOSVD.
 Note that in description of Algorithm~\ref{alg:rgd}, we have included the details of HOSVD.
-Indeeed, the iteration of RGM can be written in the following more compact form:

-From the perspective of Riemannian optimization, HOSVD is a type of retraction \cite{kressner2014low} which maps an element from the tangent space to the tensor manifold. {\LinesNumberedHidden }

-It is worth noting that this algorithm is by no means new, but rather than a fairly straightforward extension of Riemannian optimization algorithms from low rank matrix completion \cite{vandereycken2013low,wei2016guarantees,wei2020guarantees} to low rank tensor completion.
-Moreover, the Riemannian nonlinear conjugate gradient method was already empirically investigated in \cite{kressner2014low} for tensor completion.
-In addition, Cai et al. \cite{cai2020provable} had studied the theoretical recovery guarantee of RGM for tensor recovery from random Gaussian measurements.
-In this paper we will study the convergence of RGM for the elementwise sensing model in tensor recovery which is far more challenging.